cfs5403/redux-cookiestorage/README.md

 ```js
 type paths = Void | String | Array<String>
 ```
-If left `Void`, persistState will sync Redux's complete store state with localStorage.
+If left `Void`, persistState will sync Redux's complete store state with cookie.
 Alternatively you may specify which part(s) of your state should be persisted.

 **Note:** Currently no support for nested paths.
 Only "top-level" paths are supported, i.e. state[path].
 If your needs are more complex and you require more control over which parts of your store's state should be persisted you can define your own strategy through [config.slicer](#configslicer)